STAND. COM. REP. NO. 2634

 RE: S.B.
 No. 2060

 Regular Session of 2020

 State of Hawaii

-Your Committees on Labor and Ways and Means, to which was referred H.B.
-No. 2169, H.D.
-2, entitled:
+Your Committees on Agriculture and Environment and Water and Land, to which was referred S.B.
+No. 2060 entitled:

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Labor and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2169, H.D.
-2, and recommend that it pass Second Reading in the form attached hereto as S.B.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2060, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
 No. 2060, S.D.
 1, and be referred to your Committee on Ways and Means.